jindrapetrik/jpexs-decompiler/README.md

 ```
 ant build
 ```
-For creating EXE, Installer and ZIP version, there exist Ant tasks "exe","installer","release".
+For creating EXE Installer and ZIP version, there exist Ant tasks "installer","release".
 These tasks require additional software installed:
-* [launch4j] (3.5 or newer) - creates windows executable
 * [NSIS] (Nullsoft Scriptable Install System) (3.0b3 or newer) - creates installer

-You must configure installation path of these tools in tools.properties file, which could look like this for windows:
+You must configure installation path of this tool in tools.properties file, which could look like this for windows:
 ```
 nsis.path = c:\\program files (x86)\\NSIS
-launch4j.path = c:\\program files (x86)\\launch4j
 ```
 ### Building libraries